 It is true that projects do not lend themselves to covering a laundry list of topics, as too often happens in the classroom.
-But in the case of good education, less is more.
+But in the case of good education, less is often more.
 If you are pressed for time and need to include many topics in your instruction during a year, you may want to think about the concept of "uncoverage."
-This means making a deliberate decision about topics that you want to teach in depth versus topics that can be simply "covered."
-What parts of your curriculum can be easily and successfully handled through lectures or textbook assignments?
+This means making a deliberate decision about topics that you want to teach in depth versus topics that can simply be "covered."
+What parts of your curriculum can easily and successfully be handled through lectures or textbook assignments?
 What parts require more depth?
-Identify those topics that reflect the most important ideas and concepts in your curriculum-and incorporate those topics into projects.
+Identify those topics that you believe students should know well or should be able to apply through problem solving.
+Find topics that reflect the most important ideas and concepts in your curriculum-and incorporate those topics into projects.
 Those are the topics with which you want students to grapple.
 The remaining topics you can deal with through direct instruction.